-REN RI, investigating the relationship between bees and humanity
+REN RI, investigating the relationship between bees & Humanity

 1.2Yuansu II #6-33 left side

 Central to Ren Ri’s practice is the concept of Yuansu.
 For Ri, Yuansu acts as a portmanteau to describe the duality between the tension which becomes the foundation of life, yuan, and the relation formed by two entwined life forms, su.
-Investigating the structural relation between bees and humanity and the influence of coordination, collaboration and disruption are recurrent themes in his work.
+Investigating the structural relationship between bees and humanity and the influence of coordination, collaboration, and disruption are recurrent themes in his work.

 Ri’s first project, Yuansu I: The Origin of Geometric Series (2007), is a series of relief maps gilded in honeycomb and beeswax.
 To make them, Ri places raised moulds of nations inside beehives and allows for the process of addition and subtraction to produce the final piece as the beehive grows.
 A similar investigation of growth and shape is found in Yuansu II (2013–15).